Skip to main content

 Over the years, I've had the joy of reading many books on health and nutrition, partly a product of some studies I've done on it and also due to personal interest.
 As a result, I'm always intrigued when there is a Christian perspective on this subject.
 I'm grateful that I learnt about The Biblio Diet by Jordan Rubin and Dr. Josh Axe after having previously read Eat Dirt by Dr. Josh Axe.

-Many thanks to Worthy Books for providing a complimentary copy of this book for review consideration.
+Many thanks to Worthy Books for providing a complimentary copy of this book.
 All opinions are my own.

 Book Synopsis